oigwe-frx/python3_wordCcloud/README.md

         else:
             word_freq[word.lower()] = 1
     ```
-    # Below are the modules used by wordcloud
+    ## Below are the methods used by wordcloud

     ```
     cloud = wordcloud.WordCloud()
     cloud.generate_from_frequencies(word_freq)
     return cloud.to_array()
     ```

-# Display your wordcloud image
+# Used to display the wordcloud image

 myimage = calculate_frequencies(file_contents)
 plt.imshow(myimage, interpolation = 'nearest')
 plt.axis('off')
 plt.show()
 ```
+---
+---
 # Below is an example of the word cloud generated from the selected text